Search

 How much alimony do I have to pay?

 For child support, the NIBUD tables determine the child’s need based on the former net family income.
-A family with a net monthly income of €4,000 and two children typically calculates with a joint need of approximately €900–€1,100 per month, divided according to financial capacity.
-This is a general indication; the outcome in your situation may be higher or lower.
+A family with a net monthly income of €4,000 and two children calculates with a joint need of approximately €900 to €1,100 per month, divided according to financial capacity.
+This is a general indication: the outcome in a specific situation may be higher or lower.
 For spousal maintenance, the standard of living during the marriage is considered, alongside the income and fixed expenses of both partners.

 How long does the alimony obligation last?

-• loss of employment or a significant drop in income for the payer
+• loss of employment or a significant drop in income for the payer;

-• a significant increase in income for the payer
+• a significant increase in income for the payer;

-• change in the care arrangement for children
+• change in the care arrangement for children;

-• a new family situation or remarriage of the recipient
+• a new family situation or remarriage of the recipient;

 Alimony can be arranged in three ways, depending on the extent to which partners can reach agreements together.

-A divorce lawyer can assist with:
+A divorce lawyer provides support with:

-• assessing the financial situation of both partners
+• assessing the financial situation of both partners;

-• preparing an alimony calculation based on the Trema standards
+• preparing an alimony calculation based on the Trema standards;

-• guiding negotiations or a mediation process
+• guiding negotiations or a mediation process;

-• conducting legal proceedings at the court
+• conducting legal proceedings at the court or in an appeal;

-• assessing international jurisdiction and applicable law in cross-border situations
+• assessing international jurisdiction and applicable law in cross-border situations.

 Practical examples

-The central question was which law applied to spousal maintenance after a divorce where one partner lived in the Netherlands and the other partner had moved to another EU member state.
-Under the EU Maintenance Regulation (No. 4/2009) and the 2007 Hague Maintenance Protocol, the applicable law in these types of situations is determined by the habitual residence of the maintenance creditor, unless a choice of law has been made.
+The central question was which law applied to spousal maintenance after a divorce where one partner lived in the Netherlands and the other had moved to another EU member state.
+Under the EU Maintenance Regulation (EC No. 4/2009) and the 2007 Hague Maintenance Protocol, the applicable law in these types of situations is determined by the habitual residence of the maintenance creditor, unless a choice of law has been made.

 Modification years after divorce due to new family situation